 Frameless shower doors are easy to keep clean.
 The smooth glass edge eliminates the frame, which is where mildew and grime collect.
 Tempered glass is naturally mold and mildew resistant, too.
 Most doors just need to be wiped down once a week with glass cleaner to prevent the build-up of scum.
 This will also keep your shower door looking newer, longer.

 While purchasing and installing a frameless shower door can be a larger investment than opting for other types of shower doors, you may be able to recoup some of the costs if you sell your home down the road.
-According to Remodeling’s 2015 Cost vs. Value Report, homeowners can recoup almost 70% of costs to remodel a bathroom in the U.S.
+According to Remodeling’s 2018 Cost vs. Value Report, homeowners can recoup 70% of costs to remodel a bathroom in the U.S.

 You can add sliding or hinged frameless shower doors to many existing tub and shower layouts.
 If you need help choosing the right one, or finding a local installer, contact us or stop by one of our three locations.